 Applications are available from the All-School Treasurer, Assistant Treasurer or Parent Educator.
-Parents may get a copy of the application with the appropriate signatures from a file folder in the Class file box.
 The PAC awards scholarships up to a maximum of 50% of the monthly co-op tuition.
 PAC scholarship funds do not cover the NSC Quarterly tuition, however some low-income families qualify for tuition waivers at NSC.
 Families that meet these guidelines will also qualify for an additional 25% scholarship from PAC, provided PAC has sufficient funds available.
-Families applying for the scholarship will pay 25% of the quarterly tuition while they wait to for the response from PAC.
+Families applying for the scholarship will pay 25% of the quarterly tuition while they wait for the response from PAC.
 If this is a hardship, families can discuss options with their class treasurer.